Sanskarkasoudhan/Unified_Data_Assistant/README.md

 ## Features

 ### Upload and Process Data
-- Upload individual files or folders containing multiple CSV files.
+- Upload individual files or folders containing multiple CSV files and pdf.
+- Once the Pdf file uploaded it will store in VectorDB or FAISS local index.
-- Automatically infer relationships between tables (e.g., foreign key relationships).
+- If CSV or XLSX file, it automatically infer relationships between tables (e.g., foreign key relationships).
 - Store data in an SQLite database for efficient querying.

 ### Natural Language Querying